ewlsgus/jabberwocky/install/Mac.md

 Note that the most current software does not always mean they are the most stable versions.
 As a reference, the following installation guide was carried out on
 >macOS Big Sur, Version 11.6.5

-Also, the following installation guide assumes your machine has x86_64 (AMD64) architecture instead of ARM, which is the case for recent MacBooks with M label chips.
+Also, the following installation guide assumes your machine has x86_64 (AMD64) architecture instead of the ARM M label chips used for recent Macs.
 Given Apple's Rosetta 2, M label chips should not prohobit you from following this guide, but know that there is likely to be a drop in the performance of your HOOMD simulations ran locally.
-Making sure you are following this guide but switch all the x86_64 specific instructions to corresponding ones for ARM may prevent this issue.
+Making sure you are following this guide but switch all the x86_64 specific instructions to corresponding ones for ARM may prevent this issue depending on the software support for ARM architecture.

 ## 2. Installing Prerequisite Software and Tools